apigee/apigee-x-pupi-migration/recreate_with_downtime_and_data_loss.md

 delete the existing instance.
 Create a new instance in the same region and direct API traffic to the new instance.

-Apigee has provided a set of scripts in this project that perform all of the required steps to recreate an instance.
+Apigee has provided a set of scripts that perform all of the required steps to recreate an instance.

 The basic steps are: